Joshburn99/NexSpace/replit.md

 ## Recent Changes

+### July 28, 2025 - Navigation System Overhaul and UI Enhancement
+- **Fixed Navigation Issues**: Resolved all broken links and 404 errors in the unified header navigation
+  - Added missing impersonation page link at `/admin/impersonation` for super admins
+  - Corrected all navigation routes to match actual page URLs (e.g., `/calendar-view` instead of `/calendar`)
+  - Added comprehensive route mappings in App.tsx for all navigation items
+  - Fixed facility user navigation routes to match their actual page URLs
+- **Enhanced Header Design**: Made the top navigation bar more sleek and modern
+  - Removed duplicate mobile menu button that was causing double dropdown icons
+  - Reduced header height from 16 to 14 for a more compact appearance
+  - Updated all navigation buttons to use smaller size (sm) with better hover states
+  - Enhanced visual hierarchy with subtle transitions and opacity effects
+  - Improved spacing and alignment throughout the header
+- **Route Additions**: Added missing routes in App.tsx for complete navigation coverage
+  - Added `/admin/audit-logs` route for admin audit logs page
+  - Added facility user specific routes like `/billing-professional-invoices`, `/analytics-dashboard`
+  - Added report routes under `/reports/*` for attendance, overtime, float pool, and agency usage
+  - Added `/enhanced-facilities` route for facility profiles page
+  - Added `/time-off-management` route mapping to PTO page

 ### July 28, 2025 - Facility Creation Security Enhancement
 - **Superuser-Only Facility Creation**: Implemented comprehensive security restrictions for facility creation
   - Frontend: OnboardingWizard now only shows "Create a new facility" option to superusers